dcramer/sentry-old/README.rst

   * Could handle all API requests?
 * Decide on final version of client authentication API
   * Probably don't need it to be so secure (nonce is extra load)
+  * Support should be considered for having multiple "users".
+A good example use case is if a consulting firm uses a single Sentry server and has many clients, but then decides one client's access needs revoked from recording to the logger.